-- o quarter-to-quarter variations in our operating results; - o the results of testing, technological innovations, or new commercial products by us or our competitors; - o governmental regulations, rules, and orders; - general conditions in the healthcare, dentistry, or biotechnology industries: - o comments and/or earnings estimates by securities analysts; - developments concerning patents or other intellectual property rights; - o litigation or public concern about the safety of our products; - o announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - o additions or departures of key personnel; - release of escrow or other transfer restrictions on our outstanding shares of common stock or sales of additional shares of common stock: - o potential litigation; - o adverse announcements by our competitors; and - the additional sale of common stock by us in a capital raising transaction.
+- quarter-to-quarter variations in our operating results; - the results of testing, technological innovations, or new commercial products by us or our competitors; - · governmental regulations, rules, and orders; - · general conditions in the healthcare, dentistry, or biotechnology industries; - comments and/or earnings estimates by securities analysts; - developments concerning patents or other intellectual property rights; - litigation or public concern about the safety of our products; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments;

+- additions or departures of key personnel; - release of escrow or other transfer restrictions on our outstanding shares of common stock or sales of additional shares of common stock: - potential litigation; - adverse announcements by our competitors; and - the additional sale of common stock by us in capital raising transactions.

 Historically, the daily trading volume of our common stock has been relatively low.
 We cannot guarantee that an active public market for our common stock will be sustained or that the average trading volume will remain at present levels or increase.
 In addition, the stock market in general, has experienced significant price and volume fluctuations.
 Volatility in the market price for particular companies has often been unrelated or disproportionate to the operating performance of those companies.
 Broad market factors may seriously harm the market price of our common stock, regardless of our operating performance.
 In addition, securities class action litigation has often been initiated following periods of volatility in the market price of a company's securities.
 A securities class action suit against us could result in substantial costs, potential liabilities, and the diversion of management's attention and resources.
-Since our initial public offering in June 2003 and through May 1, 2006 our stock price has fluctuated from \$5.00 to \$0.34 per share.
+Since our initial public offering in June 2003 and through September 2006, our stock price has fluctuated from \$5.00 to \$0.34 per share.
 To the extent our stock price fluctuates and/or remains low, it could impair our ability to raise capital through the offering of additional equity securities.